 the University of California at Los Angeles and worked for some years as a cataloguer at the Library of Congress.
-Virginia and Dave lived in Vienna, VA; Frankfurt, Germany; Rome, Italy; and, The Hague, was a long-time member of both the Azalea Society of America

-Netherlands before retiring to Williamsburg in 2003.
+Virginia and Dave lived in Vienna, VA; Frankfurt, Germany; Rome, Italy; and, The Hague, Netherlands before retiring to Williamsburg in 2003.